Phaleria clerodendron: Description

 Flowering occurs from October to April and the inflorescences mostly arise from the branches (ramiflorous), or from the trunk (cauliflorous), but may also arise in the leaf axils.
 The fragrant, clustered, white flowers have a very long corolla tube up to 40 mm long, much longer than the petals.
-They are followed by globose, fleshy, red fruits which are a drupe, and they ripen between December and July.
+They are followed by globose, fleshy, red fruits which are drupes, and they ripen between December and July.

 Taxonomy

 Ferdinand von Mueller initially described the species in 1869 as Drimyspermum clerodendron in his work Fragmenta Phytographiae Australiae (vol.7), from material collected by John Dallachy at Rockingham Bay.
 In 1873 George Bentham published another description in Flora Australiensis (vol.6), in which it was given the current binomial combination.

 Etymology

-The genus name Phaleria comes from the Ancient Greek φάλαρος (phálāros) meaning "having a white spot"; the species epithet clerodendron refers to a resemblance to the genus Clerodendrum.
+The genus name Phaleria comes from the Ancient Greek phálāros meaning "having a white spot"; the species epithet clerodendron refers to the plant's resemblance to the genus Clerodendrum.

 Distribution and habitat

 P. clerodendron is endemic to north-eastern Queensland, with recorded occurrences from near Cooktown in the north to Cardwell in the south.
-It grows in well developed rainforest at altitudes ranging from sea level up to about 900 m, thus it is found in almost all parts ofand entirely contained withinthe Wet Tropics of Queensland World Heritage Area, with the exception of the highest peaks and the most southern section.
+It grows in well developed rainforest at altitudes ranging from sea level up to about 900 m, thus it is found in almost all parts of, and entirely contained within, the Wet Tropics of Queensland World Heritage Area, with the exception of the highest peaks and the most southern section.